eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignsignatureEditObjectV1Response;
 use EzmaxApi::Object::EzsignsignatureGetObjectV1Response;
 use EzmaxApi::Object::EzsignsignatureGetObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignsignatureGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignatureRequest;
 use EzmaxApi::Object::EzsignsignatureRequestCompound;
 use EzmaxApi::Object::EzsignsignatureRequestCompoundAllOf;
+use EzmaxApi::Object::EzsignsignatureResponse;
+use EzmaxApi::Object::EzsignsignatureResponseCompound;
+use EzmaxApi::Object::EzsignsignatureResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignsignaturecustomdateRequest;
+use EzmaxApi::Object::EzsignsignaturecustomdateRequestCompound;
+use EzmaxApi::Object::EzsignsignaturecustomdateResponse;
+use EzmaxApi::Object::EzsignsignaturecustomdateResponseCompound;
 use EzmaxApi::Object::EzsignsignerRequest;
 use EzmaxApi::Object::EzsignsignerRequestCompound;
 use EzmaxApi::Object::EzsignsignerRequestCompoundAllOf;